microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![License mode](./Media/LicenseMode.png)

-1. After you've confirmed the group workspace has the appropriate license mode enabled, in the top left of the group workspace select **New** and then the **Dataflow** option.
+1. After we've confirmed the group workspace has the appropriate license mode enabled, in the top left of the group workspace select **New** and then the **Dataflow** option.

     ![New Dataflow](./Media/NewDataflow.png)